AD Blocker Detected

 Since Goleman’s ground-breaking book, emotional intelligence has exploded as a way to improve one’s social skills in both personal and professional settings.
 Leadership courses have incorporated it into their curriculum as a way to train leaders to better lead their employees by understanding their emotions and creating more effective workgroups as a result.

-There are different components of emotional intelligence and developing these skills can help people with their interpersonal relationships and to get to know themselves better.
-If you’re a person or you deal with people, you can benefit from improving your emotional intelligence.
+There are different components of emotional intelligence, and developing these skills can help people with their interpersonal relationships and get to know themselves better.
+There are dozens, if not hundreds, of online emotional intelligence courses available, ranging in quality from basic PowerPoint slides to comprehensive courses with assessments and feedback.

 1. PositivePsychology.com: Emotional Intelligence Masterclass